drinkataco/home-server-kubernetes/README.md

 ### Configuration

-When initialising it is recommended that you use some default configuration provided in [./assets](./assets) by running `./setup.sh defaults andrut` - where `andrut` is the name of your cluster.
+When initialising it is recommended that you use some default configuration provided in [./assets](./assets) by running `./setup.sh defaults waffle` - where `waffle` is the name of your cluster.

 This default configuration set some basic settings on containers, such as to enable ingress routes.